Dziubutkus/cs481-car-auction/README.md

 ```
 ganache-cli
 ```
 Or if you are using Ganache GUI, run it.
+Make sure your port number is the same as in truffle-config.js (8545)

 **Change owner address**